wiwaszko-intel/edge-ai-suites/robotics-ai-suite/docs/robotics/dev_guide/tutorials_amr/perception/pointcloud-groundfloor-segmentation.rst

 Adjusting Application Parameters
 ----------------------------------

-The |ros| node supports a set of parameters, that can be found under:
+The ROS 2 node supports a set of parameters, that can be found under:

    .. code-block:: bash

       /opt/ros/humble/share/pointcloud_groundfloor_segmentation/params/

-There is one example configuration how the application's output can be used for the |ros| nav2 application, and a second file providing parameter values for the segmentation task.
+There is one example configuration how the application's output can be used for the ROS 2 nav2 application, and a second file providing parameter values for the segmentation task.
 These include:

 * ``base_frame``:
-   This is the |ros| TF frame that the underlying algorithm operates on.
+   This is the ROS 2 TF frame that the underlying algorithm operates on.
 The default value  is ``base_link``.
    There must be a complete transform between the sensor frame and this ``base_frame``.

 * ``use_best_effort_qos``: